Capital Gains Tax

 Although CGT was introduced in 1965, the rules aim to avoid taxing any gain that arose before 31 March 1982.

 If you make a capital gain on an asset you owned on 31 March 1982, special rules apply.
 You will be deemed to have acquired the asset on that date at its then market value.
 You should then use that value instead of the actual costs prior to that date when computing your taxable gain.
+The indexation allowance on corporate Capital Gains for disposals was frozen as of 31 December 2017.

 HMRC do not specifically detail which records should be kept as the records depend on many circumstances.
 However, you should ensure you retain any records associated with all material assets you have owned and you should always keep any information you might need to evidence: